crossplane/crossplane/docs/stacks-guide-aws.md

   ```

 * **`Subnet`** Represents an AWS [Subnet][].
 For this configuration we create
-  one Subnet per each availability zone in the region.
+  one Subnet per each availability zone in the selected region.

   ```yaml
   ---